muratk3n/thirdwave/en/2021/06/org-crime-asia-minor.md

 <a name='otto2'/>

-It is in the seventeenth century that we see the initial signs of state decentral­ ization in the Ottoman lands.
+It is in the seventeenth century that we see the initial signs of state decentralization in the Ottoman lands.
 Unlike the classic cases of France or Great Britain, two states that developed more consolidated, centralized forms of governance during the early modern period, Ottoman governance instead relied increasingly upon locally rooted power brokers as the main arbiters of imperial administration.